Ancient Meditation Practice

 Shaking our entire body, the legs, arms, and head is one way to release.
 Bradford Keeney describes the Shaking Medicine of the San Bushmen of Botswana, Africa in his book Shaking Medicine.
 He says,

 “We enter the healing and transformative experiences of the shaking body.
 Here we find ourselves, maybe for the first time, in the kindergarten of ecstatic wisdom…We experiment with giving up control.”

-Movement meditation becomes a source of personal discovery, wonder and healing.
-As we practice over time, we fill our own bodies more fully, feel our emotions more fluidly, and think with more clarity.
-We practice being ourselves and are inspired to live our life with more joy and grace.
+Movement meditation becomes a source of personal discovery, wonder, and healing.
+As we practice over time, we fill our bodies more fully, feel our emotions more fluidly, and think with more clarity.
+We practice being ourselves and are inspired to live our lives with more joy and grace.

 Private movement meditation sessions are available to anyone with a willingness to move and be moved.
 Whether you are curious to try movement meditation as a beginner or choose to dive deeper – the dance holds all.

 In the modern world, many of us live a stationary life with a very active mind.
-In places such as Botswana, Africa where the San Bushmen practice ecstatic dance weekly, the body gets to be active and the mind is able to settle down.
+In places such as Botswana, Africa where the San Bushmen practice ecstatic dance weekly, the body gets to be active, and the mind can settle down.

 Movement meditation is one of the best ways I’ve experienced to increase energy in the body and at the same time, focus the mind and express the heart!
 By allowing the body to move in a self-directed way: we re-discover our inherent wild wisdom.